FAQEED Article 11EU

 How does the certified management-system route relate to the audit route?

-• Do not use ISO 50001 terminology to hide a missing audit: if the enterprise is in the 10 TJ route and has no qualifying EMS, the audit obligation remains.
+• Do not use terminology to hide a missing audit: if the enterprise is in the 10 TJ route and has no qualifying EMS, the audit obligation remains.

 • Do not use a narrow certificate scope for a wider enterprise threshold calculation without documenting the uncovered energy use.